0xStarcat/nyc_building_monitor_api/README.md

 ## Database Management
 ** Requires Python > 3.5 and Sqlite3 with FST5 and virtual environment

-** And moving the seeding & migrations over to Alchemy rather than manual
+** I'm working on moving the seeding & migrations over to Alembic.

 1. Setup virtual environemnt in `python_scripts` directory
   - `python3 virtualenv venv`